finkf/pagexmlcat/README.md

 `pagexmlcat -index 0,-1` Output the first and last text equiv region for each line from standard input to standard output.

-`pagexmlcat -words a.xml` Output a.xml's words to standard output.
+`pagexmlcat -region word a.xml` Output a.xml's words to standard output.

-`pagexmlcat -regions a.xml` Output a.xml's text regions to standard output.
+`pagexmlcat -region block a.xml` Output a.xml's text regions to standard output.

 ## Author
 Written by Florian Fink